 This recipe for cornmeal pancakes is an adaptation of our standard pancake recipe that replaces half of the flour in the batter with finely ground cornmeal and uses maple syrup instead of sugar.

-Using cornmeal in the batter produces pancakes that have a delicate crispness on the outside and a moist, light interior.
-The maple syrup simply adds a little extra flavor.
+Adding cornmeal to the batter produces pancakes that have a delicate crispness on the outside and a moist, light interior.

 - 3/4 cup all-purpose flour